wei-song1/tp/docs/UserGuide.md

 Duplicate persons are not allowed.
 If you try to add a person with the same name, same email and same address as an existing person, FinClient will ignore the new entry and display a message indicating that the person already exists.<br>
 </div>

 Now, suppose you want to add the contact of Betsy Crowe, who is your friend.
-In that case, your command includes her name (`n/Betsy Crowe`), a tag indicating "friend" (`t/friend`), her email (`betsycrowe@example.com`), address (`Newgate Prison`), and phone number (`p/1234567`) along with optional remarks (`r/10 year sentence t/criminal`).
+In that case, your command includes her name (`n/Betsy Crowe`), a tag indicating "friend" (`t/friend`), her email (`betsycrowe@example.com`), address (`Newgate Prison`), and phone number (`p/1234567`).
+In addition, you can also add an optional remark (`r/10 year sentence`) with a timestamp (`by/2022-10-03`) to keep track of the date of her imprisonment, along with an additional tag (`t/criminal`).

 Example input:
-* `add n/Betsy Crowe t/friend e/betsycrowe@example.com a/Newgate Prison p/1234567 r/10 year sentence t/criminal `
+* `add n/Betsy Crowe t/friend e/betsycrowe@example.com a/Newgate Prison p/1234567 r/10 year sentence by/2022-10-03 t/criminal`

 Now, suppose you want to add the contact of Sherlock Holmes, a family member.
 You include his name (`n/Sherlock Holmes`), a "family" tag, his email, phone number, and address.
-You also add a remark (`r/family dinner`) and schedule it with a timestamp using `by/2025-04-03 18:00`, indicating when the event will happen.
+You also add a remark (`r/family dinner`) and schedule it with a timestamp using `by/2025-07-03 18:00`, indicating when the event will happen.

 Example input:
-* `add n/Sherlock Holmes t/family e/sherlock@example.com a/221B Baker Street p/1234567 r/family dinner by/2025-04-03 18:00 t/detective `
+* `add n/Sherlock Holmes t/family e/sherlock@example.com a/221B Baker Street p/1234567 r/family dinner by/2025-07-03 18:00 t/detective `

 ### Listing all persons : `list`